Catherine22/ClassLoader/README.md

 ```

 # Issues

-**It'll be find if you just load an apk.
+**It'll be fine if you just load an apk.
 But if you try to load multi-apks, there still are some problems I haven't fixed.**

-If there're some libraries likes support-v4, zxing, whatever, you imported these libraries to both apks (in this case, it means resource1.apk and resource2.apk).
+If there're some libraries like support-v4, zxing, whatever, you imported these libraries to some of the apks (in this case, it means  both resource1.apk and resource2.apk).
 And when you call methods or launch activities that are included the same libraries, it'll crash because resources're not found.

-So there's a workaround here that you must not use the same libraries in any apks you wanna load or you just load an apk.
+And then there's a workaround here that you must not use the same libraries in any apks you wanna load or you just load a single apk.

   [1]: https://raw.githubusercontent.com/Catherine22/ClassLoader/master/screen%20shot.png
   [Resource1.apk]:<https://github.com/Catherine22/Resource1>